-Height.
-The maximum permitted height of any structure is 30 feet, Except that chimneys attached to such structure may extend five feet above the highest point of the structure.
+NOTE: 1) Except that chimneys attached to such structure may extend five feet above the highest point of the structure.

-- D. Lot coverage.
-The maximum lot coverage shall not exceed 33% of the total area of the property.
-Lot coverage includes all improved surfaces, buildings, driveways, porches, decks, patios, pools and other, similar lot improvements. - B. No more than one residential building shall be erected on any one lot. - C. Apartment house regulations.
-Each apartment house shall comply with the following additional regulations and shall be subject to site plan review and approval in accordance with Article XXIX of Town Code: - Location.
+- B. No more than one residential building shall be erected on any one lot. - C. Apartment house regulations.
+Each apartment house shall comply with the following additional regulations and shall be subject to site plan review and approval in accordance with Article XXIX of Town Code: - (1) Location.
 No apartment house shall be erected on any lot or premises less than one acre in size. - (2) Lot area for dwelling unit.
 No apartment house may be erected which has less than 2,850 square feet of lot area for each dwelling unit in said apartment house. - (3) Number of dwelling units.
-No apartment house shall have more than eight dwelling - (4) Dwelling unit size.
+No apartment house shall have more than eight dwelling units. - (4) Dwelling unit size.
 No dwelling unit shall have less than 700 square feet of livable floor space and not less than one separate bathroom.
 Any dwelling unit having more than one bedroom shall have, in addition to the 700 square feet of livable floor space specified herein, 150 square feet of livable floor space for each bedroom over one. - (5) Setbacks.
 Subject to the supplemental setback requirements of § 185-120, the minimum setbacks for apartment houses and their garages shall be as follows:

-a) Front setback: 50 feet.
+(a) Front setback: 50 feet.

-b) Side setbacks: 15 feet.
+(b) Side setbacks: 15 feet.

-c) Rear setback: 1020 feet.
+(c) Rear setback: 20 feet.

-d) There shall be at least 40 feet between the nearest points of any two apartment houses.
-(6) Water, storm and sanitary sewers.
-No apartment house shall be erected unless serviced by public water, storm and sanitary sewers.

-(7) Rental office.
+(d) There shall be at least 40 feet between the nearest points of any two apartment houses.

+- (6) Water, storm and sanitary sewers.
+No apartment house shall be erected unless serviced by public water, storm and sanitary sewers. - (7) Rental office.
 One office for rental or management purposes or for a caretaker unit may be established as part of an apartment development, provided that it is limited in size to one apartment unit or its equivalent and it is integrated into the development.

 Article VIII.
-RRAA Rural Residential District(RRAA)
+Rural Residential (RRAA) District

-District